 Boston Landing Hotel, Brighton, projected opening 2020

-The Langham Boston, 250 Franklin Street, Financial District, reopening Spring 2020 after a top-to-bottom almost $80 million plus renovation
+The Langham Boston, 250 Franklin Street, Financial District, reopening Fall 2020 after a top-to-bottom almost $80 million plus renovation.
+Will they still offer their famous chocolate bar?
+Stay tuned...

-Omni Hotel Seaport across from Boston Convention & Exhibition Center, South Boston, 21 stories, 1054 guestrooms including 52 suites, pool deck, restaurants, luxury spa, plenty of break-out spaces for business and convention guests, and also the city's 2 largest ballrooms; projected opening June 2021.
-When it opens, it will be the 4th largest hotel in the city.
+Omni Hotel Seaport across from Boston Convention & Exhibition Center, South Boston, 21 floors, 1054 guestrooms including 52 suites, pool deck, restaurants, luxury spa, plenty of break-out spaces for business and convention guests, and also the city's 2 largest ballrooms; projected opening June 2021.
+When it opens, it will be the 4th largest hotel in Boston and the largest to open in the city since - get this - 1984.
+(In case you're wondering, the huge hotel that opened in 1984 was the mammouth 1,144-room Boston Marriott Copley Place.)

-Canopy by Hilton on the Greenway - 111 North Street, near Haymarket - projected opening mid-2021 - Will include 212 rooms plus restaurant/bar and retail space with views of the Greenway and a retracting glass wall
+Canopy by Hilton on the Greenway - 111 North Street, near Haymarket and across from the North End - projected opening mid-2021 - Will include 212 guestrooms plus restaurant/bar and retail space with views of the Greenway and a retracting glass wall.
+Projected opening: Q3 2021

-Raffles Boston Back Bay Hotel & Residences, 40 Trinity Place, Back Bay - One of only 14 Raffles hotels worldwide, projected opening 2021 with 33 floors and 147 guest rooms and suites, 146 residences, 6 beverage/food venues, spa and fitness club, 20 meter indoor swimming pool, rooftop garden terrace/lounge, 16 gathering spaces, and a 2-story sky lobby overlooking historic Copley Square and a slice of the Charles River.
+Raffles Boston Back Bay Hotel & Residences, 40 Trinity Place (site of the former Boston Common Hotel), Back Bay - One of only 14 Raffles hotels worldwide, projected opening 2021 with 33 floors and 147 guest rooms and suites, 146 condos, 6 beverage/food venues, spa and fitness club, 20 meter indoor swimming pool, rooftop garden terrace/lounge, 16 gathering spaces, and a 2-story sky lobby overlooking historic Copley Square and a slice of the Charles River.
+Raffles is part of the AccorHotels group.
 Is this going to be Boston's most fantastic luxury hotel ever?
 Stay tuned!
+Projected opening: 2022

 Boylston Street Hotel, 1241 Boylston Street near Fenway Park on the site of an existing Shell station and parking lot - 8 floors, 184 rooms, timeline (and official name) TBD